Dragnet (1987 film): Plot

 Streebek gets a tip on the whereabouts of a load of chemicals stolen by P.A.G.A.N. that can be used to mass-produce a toxic gas.
 He and Friday lead a SWAT team to raid the location, which proves to be an ordinary milk factory; the chemicals and gas-making equipment are actually hidden next door.
-With no further leads to follow, Streebek tags along on a birthday dinner for Friday and his grandmother, and Connie soon joins them at Friday's invitation.
-During dinner, Connie identifies Whirley (at another table with Gannon and Kirkpatrick) as the P.A.G.A.N. leader (as at the ritual, she came face to face with him and removed his mask).
-Friday attempts to arrest Whirley, but the corrupt Kirkpatrick, whose mayoral campaign is being secretly bankrolled by Whirley and Caesar, overrules him and relieves him of duty (All crimes of the P.A.G.A.N. cult had been part of Kirkpatrick's campaign, as an elevated crime rate would discredit the current mayor).
-Gannon takes Friday's badge and gun and orders Streebek to stay away from Whirley.
+With no further leads to follow, Streebek tags along on a birthday dinner at a Brown Derby for Friday and his grandmother, and Connie soon joins them at Friday's invitation.

+During dinner, Connie sees Whirley, Gannon and Kirkpatrick at another table.
+She identifies Whirley as the P.A.G.A.N. leader; she came face to face with him and removed his mask while fleeing the ritual.
+Friday attempts to arrest Whirley, but the corrupt Kirkpatrick, whose mayoral campaign is being secretly bankrolled by Whirley and Caesar, overrules him and relieves him of duty (all crimes of the P.A.G.A.N. cult had been part of Kirkpatrick's campaign, as an elevated crime rate would discredit the current mayor).
+Gannon reluctantly suspends Friday from duty and orders Streebek to stay away from Whirley.

 As Friday takes Connie home, Muzz captures them and takes them to the Griffith Observatory, where Whirley reveals to them his plan to kill Caesar at a reunion party for the models of Bait.
 He has his men take Connie to his private jet and prepares to kill Friday, but Streebek arrives just in time, having forced Muzz to reveal Friday's whereabouts at gunpoint.
 Streebek infiltrates Caesar's mansion and disrupts the P.A.G.A.N. plans to release the gas made from the stolen chemicals, just before Whirley sets fire to the stolen magazines to cover his escape.
 Gannon arrives with SWAT teams and Friday crashes the estate gates with an armored vehicle.
 Streebek personally arrests Muzz while Friday is thanked for stopping the gas attack by a grateful Caesar.
 Gannon reinstates Friday and returns his badge so he can pursue Whirley.

 At the airport, Whirley meets Kirkpatrick and then abandons her and takes off with Connie as his hostage.
 The following morning, Friday catches up to him in a police jet and forces him to land.
-Whirley is convicted on multiple charges and received "43 consecutive 99-year sentences" in the Men's Correctional Institue in Chino (Kirkpatrick's fate is never given, though the exposure of her criminal activity means the end of her career), while Friday continues his partnership with Streebek and begins dating Connie, who is no longer called "the virgin" by Friday.
+Whirley is convicted on multiple charges and received "43 consecutive 99-year sentences" (despite being eligible for parole in seven years) in the Men's Correctional Institute in Chino.
+Kirkpatrick's fate is never given, though the exposure of her criminal activity means the end of her career.
+Friday continues his partnership with Streebek and begins dating Connie, who is no longer called "the virgin" by Friday.